drakkan/sftpgo/README.md

     - `track_quota`, integer.
 Set the preferred way to track users quota between the following choices:
         - 0, disable quota tracking.
 REST API to scan user dir and update quota will do nothing
         - 1, quota is updated each time a user upload or delete a file even if the user has no quota restrictions
         - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
-With this configuration you can still use the "quota scan" REST API to periodically update space usage for users without quota restrictions
+With this configuration the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"